 Loss and disruption of habitat are the biggest threats to boreal caribou in the NWT.
-Incremental encroachment by the oil and gas sector as a result of seismic exploration and new roads built to access well sites cause the majority of linear habitat disturbance.
+Incremental encroachment by the oil and gas sector in the form of seismic exploration and new roads built to access well sites cause the majority of linear habitat disturbance.
 These activities create corridors through the boreal forest that expose boreal woodland caribou to increased predator access.
 These caribou are also very sensitive to landscape change – some may travel distances of up to 5km to avoid structures or man-made features.
 1

 Fires (Natural disturbance)

 The boreal forest relies on fire for regeneration.
-Black spruce, which is host to some of the lichens that boreal caribou prefer to eat, have adapted over thousands of years to a natural fire regime within the boreal forest.
+Black spruce, which is host to some of the lichens that boreal caribou prefer to eat, have adapted over thousands of years to a natural fire cycle within the boreal forest.
 As we saw in the summer of 2014, fire seasons in the boreal forest are becoming increasingly extreme.
-Not only do more intense, widespread fires displace caribou and other animals and destroy more habitat, but they also create conditions that are very difficult for black spruce to grow in.
+Not only do more intense, widespread fires displace caribou and other animals, and destroy more habitat, but they also create conditions that are very difficult for black spruce to grow in.
 Burned landscapes are best for fast growing, first colonizers like aspen and birch, which will eventually be replaced by trees like black spruce, but in the meantime, these trees are only productive and green in the summer months.
-They cannot grow the lichens that boreal caribou like to eat, and they do not provide cover needed by boreal caribou to hide from predators.
+They cannot grow the lichens that boreal caribou like to eat, which naturally live through winter months, and they do not provide cover needed by boreal caribou to hide from predators.

 Climate Change – Fuelling the Fire